-Statewide, over 45,000 different establishments related to professional, financial, and business services directly supported close to 525,000 jobs in 2012 alone.**** And from 2012 to 2022, that number is projected to increase.
-For example, consider these job growth projections for that period:**
+Statewide, thousands of different establishments related to professional, financial, and business services directly support close to 624,000 jobs.2 And from 2016 to 2026, that number is projected to increase.
+For example, consider these job growth projections for that period:2

 6. Leisure, Hospitality, and Tourism

 To say that Arizona is full of spectacular scenery would be an understatement.
 Major tourist attractions like the Grand Canyon, Monument Valley, Meteor Crater, and Antelope Canyon represent only a fraction of the state's diverse beauty.
-It's a big reason why, in 2014 alone, about 40.7 million people visited the state, which helped support jobs for about 171,500 Arizonans.†
+It's a big reason why, in 2018 alone, about 45.5 million people visited the state, which helped support jobs for about 192,000 Arizonans.6

 Of course, visitors to Arizona also come for the warm and sunny weather.
 And many of them dine out at restaurants, visit museums, get spa and beauty treatments, and play multiple rounds of golf.
-(Did you know that the Greater Phoenix region has over 300 golf courses?***) As a result, employment is expected to rise for many kinds of leisure- and tourism-related vocations between 2012 and 2022.
-Look at the following examples:**
+(Did you know that the Greater Phoenix region has over 300 golf courses?7) As a result, employment is expected to rise for many kinds of leisure- and tourism-related vocations between 2016 and 2026.
+Look at the following examples:2

 Grab the Opportunity